-Beyoncé and R. Kelly were the big winners at the 14th annual Billboard Music Awards, held tonight (Dec.
+Beyoncé and R. Kelly were the big winners at the 14th annual Billboard Music Awards, held last night (Dec.
 10) at the MGM Grand Arena in Las Vegas and aired live on Fox.
 Each snared four trophies, while Lil Jon & the Eastside Boyz, Shania Twain and 50 Cent each took home three awards.

 Beyoncé, who performed her new single, "Me, Myself & I," on the broadcast, won awards for Hot 100 female artist, new R&B artist, new female artist and a special Hot 100 award for most weeks this year at No. 1 (17 weeks).
 Kelly, who performed his No. 1 R&B hit "Step in the Name of Love," took home statues for Hot 100 producer, R&B producer, Hot 100 songwriter and R&B songwriter.